-- MS4 (storm drain inlets and basin areas); - Materials, equipment, and waste storage areas; - All municipal and commercial areas and activities; and - BMPs.
+- MS4 (storm drain inlets and basin areas) - Materials, equipment, and waste storage areas - All municipal and commercial areas and activities - BMPs

-Any NSWDs and potential illicit discharges observed are followed up on and/or sampled through the dry weather monitoring programs described in Section 3.3 and Appendices D-1 and D-2 of this SWMP.
+Any non-storm water discharges and potential illicit discharges observed are followed up on and/or sampled through the dry weather monitoring programs described in Section 3.6 and Appendices D-1 and D-2 of this SWMP.
 The program includes designated monitoring locations and frequencies, field screening/sampling procedures, data interpretation techniques, and follow-up investigation and reporting procedures.